mufidat3250/mufidat3250/README.md

 <p>I am  a self motivated software developer with positive attitudes towards <br/> problem solving and also a great team player.</p>

-- 🌱 I’m currently learning **DSA**

 - 👯 I’m looking to collaborate on **Open Source Projects**

 - 🤝 I’m looking to help with **Any Front-end project**

-- 👨‍💻 All of my projects are available at [https://my-portfolio-sooty-omega.vercel.app/](https://my-portfolio-sooty-omega.vercel.app/)
+- 👨‍💻 You can checkout my [portfolio](https://mufidah.vercel.app/)

-- 💬 Ask me about **HTML, CSS JavaScript, React, Next.js Tailwind CSS, Styled Component,**
+- 💬 Ask me about **HTML, CSS JavaScript, React, Next.js Tailwind CSS, Styled Component, TypeScript**

 - 📫 How to reach me **wahabmufidat1919@gmail.com**
 - 😄 Pronouns: ...her/she